 Our crew members and lifeguards are ordinary people, just like you.
-A gift in your Will can buy the training, kit and lifesaving equipment to keep these volunteers safe as they face wild seas to rescue people in an emergency.
+A gift in your Will can buy the training, kit and equipment to keep our lifesavers safe as they face wild seas to rescue people in an emergency.

 Who gives gifts in Wills?